Complete Guide For Solar Power New Brunswick 2019

-New Brunswick is currently ranked the #8 province in the country for having one the most comprehensive energy incentive programs in the country and for having moderate levels of sunlight.
+New Brunswick is currently ranked the #8 province in the country.
+It has currently boasts a comprehensive energy incentive program while having moderate levels of sunlight.

 This page contains all available information about installing solar in New Brunswick including solar incentives, regional geography, electrical utilities, and access to solar, as of 2019.

 You can read from top to bottom, or skip to your preferred section by clicking on it below:

 We’ve ranked New Brunswick as being Canada’s 8th best province for solar power in 2019.
 New Brunswick scores higher than many provinces due mostly to the Total Home Energy Savings Program offered by Énergie NB Power.
 New Brunswick also has modest levels of sunlight and high access to quality solar installers.

 Curious to see how and why we rank the provinces the way we do?
 Check out the Solar Rankings Page to find out more.

 When thinking about solar power, the first questions that often come to a person’s mind are:

 - “How big does my solar system need to be?”